leechristensen/ghidra_markdown_docs/docs/Ghidra_12.0/ImporterPlugin/importer.md

 - **Language** - This field specifies the language/compiler specification that will be used in the resulting program.
 Often, this will be automatically detected from the file format.
-The [Language/Compiler Spec Chooser Dialog](#language-picker-dialog) can be used to enter or change the language/compiler spec that will be used.
+The [Language/Compiler Spec Chooser Dialog](#language-and-compiler-specification-dialog) can be used to enter or change the language/compiler spec that will be used.
 - **Destination Folder** - This field is used to specify the destination folder within the current project for where the newly imported program will be saved.
 If a